annatartaglia/EpochTimeYSE/README.md

-# EpochTimeYSE
+# YSEpoch
-Predicting explosion time and max light of Pan-STARRS transients.
+Predicting time of explosion and max light of Pan-STARRS transients.